 All reservation holders be prepared to show photo ID.

-Conditions can change quickly and drastically on Mount Evans.
+Conditions can change quickly and drastically on Mount Blue Sky.
 Regardless of the weather conditions at the start of Highway 5, come prepared for any of the following: intense sunlight, cold temperatures, snow, hail or rain, extreme wind, and low oxygen levels.
 The road can close any day throughout the summer due to winter-like conditions.

 Road damage near Summit Lake Park, Slow Down before approaching.

 Observe animals from a safe distance - safe for you and safe for the animals.